f-heeger/bioinfomatics-python-scripts/README.md

 #### SqliteCache
 Cache class to use as a cache layer in a `MultiCachedDict`.
 It will use a sqlite3 database to implement a local, persistent mapping.
 #### SqliteListCache
-Same as `SqliteCache`, but can deal with values that are keys.
+Same as `SqliteCache`, but can deal with values that are lists.
 #### PersistantDict
 Simple cached dictionary.
 It uses only a `SqliteCache` (beside the normal RAM dictionary) to save mappings between program calls.